-While Sony has an extensive history of leveraging console exclusives to help grow the PlayStation brand, recent years have seen the company exploring new avenues to broaden its reach.
+While Sony has an extensive history of leveraging console exclusives to help grow the PlayStation brand, recent years have seen the company exploring new avenues.

-This has led to many once-exclusive PlayStation games finding a second home on PC after releasing for PS4 and PS5, including several rumored ports just on the horizon.
+This has led to many once-exclusive PlayStation games finding a second home on PC after their initial runs on PS4 and PS5.

-In this list, we’ll highlight the best PlayStation exclusives on PC and provide you with a list of all PlayStation games coming to PC in 2022 and beyond.
+In this list, we’ll highlight the best PlayStation exclusives on PC and go over every PS exclusive coming to PC in 2023 and beyond.